1. Attendance

 Ensure Accuracy

 - 100% of a student’s report card grade will be based on assessments.
 An assessment includes exams, quizzes, essays, presentations, individual projects and any other type of assessment that measures a student’s mastery of standards and skills at the end of a unit of study.
 Homework, classwork and group projects are still important, but they are the means (how we learn) to the end (what we’ve learned).
 As such, only assessments that measure what students have mastered at the end of a unit of study will be included in a report card grade.
-Students will still receive a grade or feedback on any assignment but only assessments will be included in a report card grade
+Students will still receive a grade or feedback on any assignment but only assessments will be included in a report card grade.

 - A student’s grade will be based on individual assessments only.
 For example, a grade from a group project will not be used to determine a student’s grade since a group grade does not accurately reflect what an individual student knows or doesn’t know.